-After lunch, take another taxi to Villa Ephrussi de Rothschild located on Cap Ferrat.
+After lunch, take another uber or taxi to Villa Ephrussi de Rothschild located on Cap Ferrat.
 The Villa Ephrussi is a mansion that was built in 1905 by a rich baroness.
 The house is gorgeous but what most people come here to see are the gardens.
 The view to Villefranche-sur-Mer is pretty spectacular, also!

 Enjoy dinner and drinks in Nice.